 STATUS Payroll, compensation, benefits, time tracking, absence, recruiting and talent management functionalities have been designed and configured.
 Data conversion from legacy systems (Lawson, Kronos, IDS, NEOGOV) is an ongoing activity as staff continues to work in those systems.
-The project management team is re-evaluating project timelines and will provide updated schedules for additional testing, as well as a new go-live date, prior to the next report.
+The project management team is re-evaluating project timelines and will provide updated schedules for additional testing, as well as a new go-live date.